monsoonmaelstrom/book2/book2.md

 I shrug.
 “Giorgi doesn’t talk ‘a lot’ to anyone.
 Giorgi makes Liam seem like a chatterbox in comparison.”

-“And yet you two get along just fine.”
+“And yet you two get along fine.”

 “I get along with everyone.”